Bitskwela/bitdev-dml-exercises/done/le_04_palengke_calculator/act_1.md

 # Tasks for Learners

-- Use math operations to calculate the total cost of goods based on quantity and price.
+- `calculateTotal` function: Use math operations to calculate the total cost of goods based on quantity and price.

   ```solidity
   function calculateTotal(